Elliot Stabler: Family

-Stabler married his wife, Kathy (Isabel Gillies) when they were both 17 years old, and at the beginning of the series, they have four school-aged children: Maureen (Erin Broderick), Kathleen (Holiday Segal in SVU Season 1 and Allison Siko in SVU Seasons 3-12 and Organized Crime), and twins Richard "Dickie" (Jeffrey Scaperrotta), and Elizabeth "Lizzie" (Patricia Cook).
+Stabler married his wife, Kathy (Isabel Gillies), when they were both 17 years old and, at the beginning of the series, they have four school-aged children: Maureen (Erin Broderick), Kathleen (Holiday Segal in SVU Season 1 and Allison Siko in SVU Seasons 3–12 and Organized Crime), and twins Richard "Dickie" (Jeffrey Scaperrotta), and Elizabeth "Lizzie" (Patricia Cook).
 Richard (he stopped using his nickname upon entering adolescence) is named after Col. Richard Finley (James Brolin), Stabler's former commanding officer in the Marines, whom Stabler later arrests after discovering that he murdered a woman.

 After years of the stress involved with being married to a police officer, Kathy leaves Stabler, taking their children, and temporarily moves in with her mother.
 Following a case involving a divorce that turned violent, Stabler signs the divorce papers, saying, "when love warps to hate, there's nothing you won't do."
 However, after being cleared in the death of a suspect, Stabler realizes that he cannot bear to lose either his job or his family, so he seeks reconciliation with his wife.
 A short time later, Kathy announces that she is pregnant and asks Stabler to come home.
 After a serious car accident, Kathy delivers a healthy baby boy, Elliot "Eli" Stabler Jr. (born November 17, 2007).
 Kathy nearly dies as a result of the crash, but paramedics are able to save her with Benson's help.

 Of his five children, Kathleen and Dickie have most directly affected his job.
 Kathleen is twice charged with DUI; he uses his influence as a police officer to make the first charge disappear, but he eventually realizes that he has to let her face the consequences of her actions, and she is sentenced to community service.
 Kathleen then steals her father's credit card and gives it to her boyfriend, who rings up thousands of dollars in charges.
-She is later arrested for breaking and entering and robbery, at which time doctors and her family realize that she suffers from bipolar disorder, which is a condition she shares with her paternal grandmother, Bernadette.
+She is later arrested for breaking and entering and robbery, at which time doctors and her family realize that she has bipolar disorder, which is a condition she shares with her paternal grandmother, Bernadette.
 When she faces prison time, Stabler reaches out to his mother for the first time in three years and asks her to tell Kathleen about her illness so she will get help.
 After speaking with her grandmother, Kathleen agrees to treatment.
 She later becomes an advocate for sexual assault victims, and in one episode, helps her father on a case.